The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 \subsection{Hazard curve model: Single-name case}

-In general a constant forward hazard rate will not be sufficient to capture the term structure accurately, so we need to fit a curve.
+In general a constant forward hazard rate will not be sufficient to capture the term structure accurately, so we need to fit a curve, and are looking for a sensible parametrisation.
 We first deal with the case where we have one name, and enough bonds to make it sensible to fit a curve.
 If this is not so then we need to fit multiple names and maturities in the sector and, in effect, interpolate based on internal or external credit rating.
 This is covered by the next subsection.
 After that we can always adjust one parameter so as to exactly fit the model curve to a given bond.